scrapy/scrapy/docs/topics/stats.rst

     :param domain: the stats domain just closed
     :type domain: str

-    :param reason: the reason why the domain is being closed.
+    :param reason: the reason why the domain was closed.
 See :signal:`domain_closed` signal for more info.
     :type reason: str

+    :param domain_stats: the stats of the domain just closed.
+    :type reason: dict